Vicsek Model Meets DBSCAN: Cluster Phases in the Vicsek Model: Numerical simulations

 \section{Numerical simulations}

 We first plot the snapshots of the Vicsek model with DBSCAN and mean shift to show the possibility of new phases in the Vicsek model.
+Next, we draw the time-evolution of the number of clusters estimated by DBSCAN, the order parameter, and the intra-cluster order parameter.
 Then, we show the phase diagram of the Vicsek model, in which we can see several different phases.
 To confirm the well-definedness in the thermodynamic limit of the newly defined order parameters proposed in Sec.~\ref{main_sec_new_order_parameter_001_001}, we see the system-size dependence of the number of clusters.
 Furthermore, we perform the regression to the results of DBSCAN and mean shift by assuming the following function:

 where $a, b$, and $c$ are the parameters to be estimated.
 As motivated by Eq.~\eqref{main_eq_relation_n_cl_n_ag_001_001}, we also consider

 where $\tilde{a}$ and $\tilde{b}$ are the parameters to be estimated.
 In addition, we also plot that of mean shift, and then see that it is not well-defined in the thermodynamic limit, that is, it is always zero in the thermodynamic limit.